spectrocloud/librarium/packages/docs/content/04-clusters.md

 # Security

-Spectro Cloud secures the Kubernetes clusters provisioned by following security best practices at the OS, Kubernetes and Cloud Infrastructure level.
+Spectro Cloud secures the Kubernetes clusters provisioned by following security best practices at the OS, Kubernetes, and Cloud Infrastructure level.

 ## Operating System

 Spectro Cloud’s out of the box VM images are hardened in accordance with the relevant OS CIS benchmark.
 Additionally, the images are scanned for vulnerabilities regularly and fixes are applied to these images when available from the provider.
-The upgraded images are released in the form to updated OS packs in Spectro Cloud’s pack registry and are available to the users to apply to their existing clusters at the time convenient to them.
+The upgraded images are released in the form of updated OS packs in Spectro Cloud’s pack registry and are available to the users to apply to their existing clusters at the time convenient to them.

 ## Kubernetes

 Kubernetes components and configuration are hardened in accordance with the Kubernetes CIS Benchmark.
-Spectro Cloud executes Kubebench, a CIS Benchmark scanner by Aqua Security, for every Kubernetes  pack to ensure the master and worker nodes are configured in a secure fashion.
+Spectro Cloud executes Kubebench, a CIS Benchmark scanner by Aqua Security, for every Kubernetes  pack to ensure the master and worker nodes are configured securely.

 ## Cloud

-Spectro Cloud follows security best practices recommended by the various cloud providers when provisioning and configuring the compute, network and storage infrastructure for the Kubernetes clusters.
+Spectro Cloud follows security best practices recommended by the various cloud providers when provisioning and configuring the computing, network, and storage infrastructure for the Kubernetes clusters.
 These include practices such as isolating master and worker nodes in dedicated network domains, limiting access through use constructs like security groups. etc.

 <InfoBox>
   The security measures mentioned above are implemented for Spectro Cloud’s out of the box OS and